niranjan92/go-hackathon-starter/README.md

 cd go-hackathon-starter

-## run the setup script
-## currently supports macOS
-./setup.sh
 ```

-if script doesn't run or is unsupported, you need to do steps given below manually in the project directory
+you need to do steps given below manually in the project directory
 ```
 # install dependencies
 npm install